Editor's note: This post was originally published on October 20, 2014.

 Using a combination of rich and diverse books to paint a picture of compassion for kids is a wise way to go.
 In these books, characters take risks and go out of their way to help others, and all of the books provide a smart starting point for discussion and conversation with your kids.

 It's worth adding these books to your shelves.
-Here are seven of the best picture books for teaching compassion:
+Here are seven of the best picture books for teaching compassion — plus, find out what topics you can talk about with your child after reading these titles.

 The Great Fuzz Frenzy by Janet Stevens and Susan Stevens Crummel